kimmokam/mtb_route_creator/README.md

 ## Background

 Last summer we travelled around Finland with our caravan.
-I had my fatbike with me so I could have a ride in new places.
+I had my fatbike with me so I could have a ride in many new places.
 Problem that I faced in many place was that it was really hard to found any good routes to have a ride.

 There are sites like Jälki (https://jalki.fi/) and MTB Reitti.fi (https://mtbreitti.fi/) where you can found routes made by others.
-Other way to found routes is using

-Which problems does your idea solve?
-How common or frequent is this problem?
-What is your personal motivation?
-Why is this topic important or interesting?

-This is how you make a list, if you need one:
-* problem 1
-* problem 2
-* etc.
+Other way to found routes is using some sports app where you can find heatmaps that shows where many people have been riding with MTB.
+These work quite well when you are some place where have been lot of riders.
+But if you go some smaller place where aint some many riders you normally cannot find any allready made route or the heatmaps arent showing anything.
+Specially problem with heat maps is that it requires lot of rider and rides before it shows anything.

 ## How is it used?